cjvandijk/predict_machine_failure/README.md

 <details>
 <summary><b><i>Test the webservice</i></b></summary>

 Gunicorn will be serving the web service at port 9696, but there is no UI for it.
-It is intended to be used as part of a larger system that takes queries the prediction service and then takes some action based on the result.
-The result has been formatted for human view; it could be changed to its unformatted version for machine use.
+It is accessed through API requests, querying the prediction service which returns a result indicating whether or not an action should be taken (due to probable machine failure).
+The returned JSON has been formatted for human view; it could eaily be changed to a more machine-readable format.

 1. With the containers running, open a new terminal and `cd` into the `predict_machine_failure` project folder.
 1. `pipenv install` to install requirements.